credmark/TLS/docs/02-method.md

 ### Sub-score generation

-Some sub-scores can be assigned with some interpretation from raw data, such as project's income.
+Some sub-scores can be derived purely from raw chaing data, such as a project's income.

-Some sub-score need to be assigned with expert judgement, such as token's utility in the project, because the utility varies between projects.
-The expert judgement would be supported and preferable derived from quantitative measures.
+Some sub-score may need input from humans.
+This project may not do this directly but could, indirectly, include human input by consulting data produced by CoinMarketCap, for example.
+Some of that data is produced with human intervention.

-Some sub-score need to be normalized with the current market sentiment, such as token's trading volume, so that the sub-score is stable between bear and bull market.
+Some sub-score will need to be normalized against the current market.
+A sub-score that analyzed trading volume, for example, should be designed to be stable irrispective of macro market conditions.

 ### Producing the TLS from sub-scores

-The sub-scores are would have to be normalized before being used to produce the final TLS.
+All sub-scores will need to be normalized before being used to produce the final TLS.

 Some sub-scores are more important than others, so they will be given additional weight in the final calculation.
 Those weights are to be proposed and debated as the sub-scores are defined.

-Some sub-scores could have overriding effect to the final score for events like rekted and bankruptcy.
+Some sub-scores could have overriding effect on the final score for events like rekted and bankruptcy.
 The inclusion of "overriding" sub-score is discussed in the adjacent section below.

 Once sub-scores are weighted, they are simply averaged.